-As well as camping and glamping, we also now have a bunkhouse available for groups of up to 10 people.
+As well as camping and glamping, we also now have a bunkhouse available all year round for groups of up to 10 people.

 We’re close to the borders of Somerset and Wiltshire, so there’s lots to enjoy in all directions!
 As well as relaxing in the beautiful surroundings, soaking up the atmosphere and history, and of course chatting with the locals at The Trooper.

 ‘The Trooper Inn is a quiet friendly pub in a tiny village in North Dorset with a field out the back for campers.
 The pub provides good quality food….
 The coast is about half an hour away by car and there are lots of walks and public footpaths nearby.
 This site is ideal for people who want to be away from the hustle and bustle of busy campsites.’
 Landcruise: Recommended campsites for Dorset.

 What you’ll also want to know…